The History of Minecraft

-Once Minecraft classic was released, developmental updates followed, with the first three being 'Survival Test,' 'Indev,' and 'Infdev.'
+Once Minecraft classic had it's official release, developmental updates followed, with the first three being 'Survival Test,' 'Indev,' and 'Infdev.'
 These were released in 2009 and 2010, respectively, and finally, the first significant game update, 'Minecraft Alpha' was released on June 30th, 2010.

 In the 2Player Productions documentary, Notch says of the game's release for sale to the public: "When the first million Swedish Kronor (came into) the account, it was definitely one of the bigger (like) milestones."

-Dubbed 'obsessively addictive,' the game's sales skyrocketed, and Notch quit his job at jAlbum.net to focus on the further development of Minecraft.
+Dubbed 'obsessively addictive,' the game's sales skyrocketed, and Notch quit his job at jAlbum.net to focus on the further development of Minecraft into beta phase.

-While he released further updates for Minecraft, which were automatically distributed to owners of the game (including new blocks, game mechanics, and bug fixes), Notch founded Mojang.
+While he released further updates for Minecraft, which were automatically distributed to owners of the game (including new blocks, game mechanics, game modes and bug fixes), Notch founded Mojang.

 Full Version Release

-On December 20th, 2010, after more work by Mojang, Notch released Minecraft in its Beta testing phase, with bug fixes and updates being released for free as the previous had been.
+On December 20th, 2010, after more work by Mojang, Notch released Minecraft in its bets stage, with bug fixes and updates being released for free as the previous had been.

 Development of the game continued, with updates constantly being released.
 In addition, Mojang brought in more game developers of the 'Bukkit API for the development of server support.
 On September 15th, 2014, Notch became one of Forbes' 'World Billionaires' with one single sale.